-The UK’s average household income in 2017 was £27,200 (ons.gov.uk) so using the two-thirds rule the average household will need £17,953 per year in retirement to sustain their pre-retirement standard of living.
-If you’re a couple and you’re both entitled to the full state pension of £159.55 per week, they’d be receiving £16,593.20 per year in state pension and they’d only need to find £1,360 a year between them to plug the gap to enjoy the same standard of living post retirement.
+The UK’s average household income in 2020 was £30,800 (ons.gov.uk) so using the two-thirds rule the average household will need £20,328 per year in retirement to sustain their pre-retirement standard of living.
+If you’re a couple and you’re both entitled to the full state pension of £175.20 per week, you’d get £18,220 per year in state pension and you’d need to find an extra £2108 a year between you to plug the gap to enjoy the same standard of living post retirement.

-Obviously, if you’re used to earning an above average household income you’ll need to plug a much bigger gap between your state pension income and what you need to sustain your pre-retirement standard of living.
-Say your pre-retirement household income was £80,000, you’d need £52,800 per year to maintain your standard of living, as a couple, assuming you both qualify for the full state pension, you’d need to find £36,206.80 a year.
+Obviously, if you’re used to earning an above-average household income you’ll need to plug a much bigger gap between your state pension income and what you need to sustain your pre-retirement standard of living.
+Say your pre-retirement household income was £80,000, you’d need £52,800 per year to maintain your standard of living, as a couple, assuming you both qualify for the full state pension, you’d need to find £34,580 a year.

 2) The Which? approach

 Which? recently published an example that estimates retirement costs based on the kind of lifestyle you want to live.
 It is based on their research of average spending in retirement.
 If you’re not money-minded this is a great way to approach your retirement planning as most people have some sort of idea for the kind of lifestyle they want in retirement.

-The Which? calculation looks at 3 tiers of retirement lifestyles, we’ve named them Frugal, Comfortable and Luxury, which account for different levels of spending on
+The Which? calculation looks at 3 tiers of retirement lifestyles, we’ve named them Basic, Comfortable and Luxury, which account for different levels of spending on